Getting started

 Prerequisites

 Before implementing this example, ensure that your processing script includes all necessary setup steps.
-In particular, you should have:
+In particular, you should have:- Configured the Moveshelf API (version >= 1.6.1)

 Implementation

-• generateAutomaticInteractiveReports to automatically generate reports using all trials of all conditions available in the session (and the previous session if applicable).
+There are four functions available to generate different types of interactive reports:- generateAutomaticInteractiveReports to automatically generate reports using all trials of all conditions available in the session (and the previous session if applicable).
 Only available if automatic report generation is configured in the project.

-• generateConditionSummaryReport to generate a condition summary report using the specified trials.
+- generateConditionSummaryReport to generate a condition summary report using the specified trials.

-• generateCurrentSessionComparisonReport to generate a condition comparison report using the specified trials from different conditions within the same session.
+- generateCurrentSessionComparisonReport to generate a condition comparison report using the specified trials from different conditions within the same session.

-• generateCurrentVsPreviousSessionReport to generate a session comparison report using the specified trials from different sessions.
+- generateCurrentVsPreviousSessionReport to generate a session comparison report using the specified trials from different sessions.

 ## README: this example shows how we can create interactive reports on Moveshelf